wtplant/clean/README.md

 base.html is the main template layout for all pages.**

 **TO DO**
-- [ ] Add Resume back to about page
+- [ ] Add Resume back to about page | or create links directory
 - [ ] Add Certifications
 - [ ] Add Link to GitHub